equinix-labs/equinix-labs/terraform-module-standards.md

 ### Templates

-* Files which are injected with the Terraform [templatefile function](https://developer.hashicorp.com/terraform/language/functions/templatefile) should be given the file extension `.tpl`.
+* Files which are injected with the Terraform [templatefile function](https://developer.hashicorp.com/terraform/language/functions/templatefile) should be given the file extension `.tftpl`.
 * Templates must be placed in `templates/`.

 ### Resources